jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 The Persians and non-Arabs adopted Islam because of the decline of their own Empire.
 However, they created a different version called Shia to separate them from Arab control.

-## The Religion of the Vedics: Hinduism
+## The Belief System of the Vedics: Hinduism

 Founder | Aryans
 --- | ---